ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 There are two versions of PowerShell: Windows PowerShell (blue icon) and cross-platform PowerShell (black icon).
 Windows comes with blue-icon PowerShell pre-installed, but if you open it, you will see a prompt to install cross-platform (black-icon) PowerShell.

-Either ctrl-click the link in this prompt to [install the latest version of "PowerShell 7"](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7.4) (cross-platform, black-icon PowerShell) or sun this in blue-icon PowerShell
+Either ctrl-click the link in this prompt to [install the latest version of "PowerShell 7"](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7.4) or run this command in blue-icon PowerShell

 ```powershell
 winget install Microsoft.Powershell --source winget